AC-MADD-2025-AfterSchool-projects/.github/profile/README.md

 We choose MIT license for all the projects, which means the least restrictions for all the codes assets here: Anyone can share, fork, sublicense those projects.

 Organizer: Jimmy Z. (zhan0963@algonquin)
+I have some web development experience, but I'm not proficient in it yet.
+And I haven't had the opportunity to build a production-ready application.

+There are lots of content need to learn in MADD, maybe the course content itself has already exhausted us.
+But I still hope to make the most of the next 20 months to practice my skills.
+If you have a similar feeling, let's join this club.

 ## Why after school projects
 We want to practice more!